 The responding student or student organization and the reporting party will each be permitted to speak or present relevant written information on their behalf.
-Verbal statements may be limited by the board chairperson or the Board Advisor, should they become repetitious or if they are irrelevant, at their discretion.
+Verbal statements may be limited by the Board chairperson or the Board Advisor, should they become repetitious or if they are irrelevant, at their discretion.

-The hearing will be recorded.
+The hearing will be recorded by the College.
+Separate recording by any hearing participant is not permitted.
 The recording and all correspondence are confidential.
 The recording may be used if the responding student or student organization files for an appeal (as outlined in the appeal section of this document).
-The responding student or student organization may listen to the recording in preparation for the appeal process.
-The recording must be listened to in the Office of Community Standards and in the presence of a designated staff member.
+The responding student or student organization may listen to/watch the recording in preparation for the appeal process.
+The recording must be listened to/watched in the Office of

+Community Standards and in the presence of a designated staff member.
+Copies of the recording are not permitted.